 The visit, symbolic of the tactical shrewdness of both Dodoma and Kigali, is assuredly set to imbue the strategic diplomatic and trade relations between the two capitals with more robustness and trust.

-Prior to the joint press conference, the two sides, represented by their Foreign Affairs ministers, Augustine Mahiga for Tanzania and Louise Mushikiwabo for Rwanda, also signed the minutes of a Joint Permanent Commission meeting held in Rwanda on April 1 this year, covering such areas as infrastructure, trade, investment and human resources.
+Prior to their joint press conference, the two sides, represented by their respective Foreign Affairs ministers, also signed the minutes of a Joint Permanent Commission meeting held in Rwanda on 1 April 2016, covering such areas as infrastructure, trade, investment and human resources.

 At the press conference, President Magufuli noted that Rwanda is very competent in Information and Communication Technology (ICT) and revealed that President Kagame will avail ICT experts to Tanzania to help with establishing a “robust and tamper-proof revenue collection system".

-President Magufuli also revealed that his government has apportioned US$460 million (circa TZS1-trillion) as part of funds towards the Dar es Salaam-Isaka/Kigali/Keza-Musongati (DIKKM) standard gauge railway line, whose construction, he said, would start concurrently in Tanzania and Rwanda so as to expedite its completion by March 2018.
+President Magufuli also revealed that his government has apportioned US$460 million (circa TZS1-trillion) as part of funds towards the Dar es Salaam-Isaka/Kigali/Keza-Musongati (DIKKM) standard gauge railway line, whose construction, he said, would start concurrently in Tanzania and Rwanda so as to expedite its completion.